danog/MadelineProtoDocs/docs/docs/ASYNC.md

 This means that you can handle multiple updates, download/upload multiple files all together in one process, as if you were writing normal synchronous code + making everything a lot faster.

+If your code still relies on the old synchronous behaviour, don't worry, there is backward compatibility.
+However, I highly recommend you switch to async, due to the huge performance and parallelism benefits.

 ## Loading the latest version of MadelineProto

 In order to use the `yield` operator in MadelineProto, you have to load the **latest version** of MadelineProto from the **master** branch (alpha) by loading it through composer (`dev-master`) or with madeline.php: